-Review of The Carriage Driver 2, Author Michael Friedman
+The Carriage Driver 2 by Michael Friedman Book Review

-In a different tale, The Gutter Boy, Dylan, finds that life doesn’t have to be filled with abuse and disrespect.
-He meets two kind doctors, a husband and wife team, through Captain Griffin, the Carriage Driver himself.
-His time to move into the next world has not yet arrived; only a change in his surroundings and circumstance through which he’s destined to lead a richer way of life and repay his debt with future kindness.
+In another story, The Gutter Boy, Dylan meets a different outcome.
+He finds that life doesn’t have to be filled with abuse and disrespect after he encounters two kind doctors, a husband and wife team.
+Through them, he discovers that his time to move into the next world has not yet arrived.
+He experiences only a change in his surroundings and circumstance through which he’s destined to lead a richer way of life and repay his debt with future kindness.

 Some stories parallel current events, as they do in The Treasure Hunter, a tale about a man who goes missing while in search of buried gold.
 The author shares that he borrows from the lives of his readers to bring out the harsh realities of life and the impact our choices have on our outcomes.
 For the treasure hunter, his choice determines his eventual fate; an analogy of the choices we all make as we pass through.

-Each, in passing, have a chance to meet Captain Griffin Chaffey who accepts his assignments cheerfully, accompanied by his trusty steed, Nuelle, a white horse whose intuition and spirit shines throughout as she munches on apples and trots to assigned destinations.
+Each character has a chance to meet Captain Griffin Chaffey, a veteran of the War Between the States who, after losing his own life, remained behind in the battlefield helping others find their way.
+He accepts his assignments cheerfully accompanied by Nuelle, a white horse whose intuition and spirit shines throughout as she munches on shared apples and trots to their destinations.
 Sometimes, she enjoys a romp in the surf as part of her reward for a job well done.
 Other times, she must face the uncertainties of strange and frightening places where darkness and despair lurk.

 In The Man Unseen, we meet a young man whose torment began early in life when tormented by schoolchildren and peers who taunted and took advantage of the special needs child.
 As an adult, his difficulties are multiplied when his mother passes and an unscrupulous man from the bank cheats him out of his rightful home.
 He’s forced to live out his days on the street in constant danger.
 His wisdom extends beyond his circumstance when he shares his worldly observations with the driver.
 “There ought to be rules for men to live by.”
 It comes as no surprise when he chooses an afterlife filled with generosity toward others who suffer like he did in life.

-Within the collection, we meet Sister Sarah, whose hands-on empathy and selflessness is directed toward the less fortunate, the downtrodden and the critically ill.
-She gives of herself to the point of depleting her supply of healing power when she meets Captain Griffin and her strength returns to continue her valuable work on this earth.
+Sister Sarah gives of herself to the point of depleting her supply of healing power.
+When she meets Captain Griffin, her strength returns and she is able to continue her valuable work on this earth.
 The Carriage Driver and Nuelle know how to keep a secret.

 Nuelle, the elegant and intuitive white mare and the captain operate their carriage out of Boston, but the author tells us that in stories across “all cities, towns, boroughs and villages”, others carry on the same legacy.
 They drive the dearly departed to their chosen destination where they can carry on in the next life.
 Or if they choose to wait for a brother, a spouse, a child or loved one, “there is a castle in the sky whose spires puncture heaven to accommodate them.”